-- Project increase reflects updated cost estimates for SEH Redundancy Loop Design and Construction, Storage Design and Construction, and Section 80 Rehab Construction.
-Also, new subphases added in the Proposed FY09 CIP for Section 80 Design and Construction.
-Inflation adjustments due to new ENR index also contributed to this increase. - Redundancy and storage phases were extended by six months because additional time is needed to complete the Concept Plan due to environmental notification and review.
+- Project increase reflects updated cost estimates and reconfigured and repackaged subphases for SEH Redundancy and Storage projects.
+Inflation adjustments due to new ENR index also contributed to this increase. - Redundancy and Storage phases were rescheduled due to the reconfiguration and repackaging noted above.
+Also, additional time is needed to complete the Concept Plan due to environmental notification and review.